simbabque/MooseX-LocalAttribute/README.md

 While this module is called MooseX::LocalAttribute, it will work for all kinds of objects, as long as there is a read/write accessor.
-It has been tested for [Moose](https://metacpan.org/pod/Moose), [Mouse](https://metacpan.org/pod/Mouse), [Moo](https://metacpan.org/pod/Moo), [Mo](https://metacpan.org/pod/Mo), [Mojo::Base](https://metacpan.org/pod/Mojo%3A%3ABase), [Class::Accessor](https://metacpan.org/pod/Class%3A%3AAccessor), [Util::H2O](https://metacpan.org/pod/Util%3A%3AH2O) and classic Perl OO code using `bless` and hand-rolled accessors, but there is a good chance it will work on other object implementations too.
+It has been tested for [Moose](https://metacpan.org/pod/Moose), [Mouse](https://metacpan.org/pod/Mouse), [Moo](https://metacpan.org/pod/Moo), [Mo](https://metacpan.org/pod/Mo), [Mojo::Base](https://metacpan.org/pod/Mojo%3A%3ABase), [Class::Accessor](https://metacpan.org/pod/Class%3A%3AAccessor), [Util::H2O](https://metacpan.org/pod/Util%3A%3AH2O), [Object::PAD](https://metacpan.org/pod/Object%3A%3APAD) and classic Perl OO code using `bless` with hand-rolled accessors.
+There is a good chance it will work on other object implementations too.

 # EXPORTS